 Skip to main content

-Algae occur naturally in our rivers, lakes, streams and coastal waters, and flourish during hot and fine conditions.
 Most algae are harmless, but high levels of some species may be toxic, and blooms may result in health warnings being issued.

-During winter testing for blue-green algae is carried out in five lakes in our region (Waikare, Whangape, Waahi, Hakanoa, Ngāroto).
+During winter, testing for blue-green algae is carried out in five lakes in our region (Waikare, Whangape, Waahi, Hakanoa, Ngāroto).
 For other lakes and rivers, it is carried out in response to reports about possible algal blooms in the region.

 If you think cyanobacteria is present keep yourself and your pets safe by avoiding all contact with affected water.